How to Auto Start OpenVPN Client on Ubuntu Bionic

 If you want to launch it manually each time, I recommend a shell script

-Write a shell script like so:
+Write a shell script with the following contents.

 1#!/bin/bash 2sudo killall openvpn 3sudo openvpn --daemon --config /path/to/filename.ovpn